AdobeDocs/indesign-api-docs/GADOC.md

 We will cover both scenarios in the coming sections, but first, let us go over the common points.
 We'll discuss various points below, and their examples can be seen in conjunction with the API documentation shared above.

 #### Understanding the body of the Request
-As shown in the skeleton request (WIP LINK) above, there are three main parts to the body of the request.
+As shown in the [skeleton request wip] above, there are three main parts to the body of the request.
 Here’s the information to understand these parts and their significance:

 1. **"assets"**: This part is where the caller can specify input assets for the request to be processed successfully.
 More information can be found below(LINK WIP).